Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Discussion of the general convergence statement and its assumptions

-Barkley \emph{et al.}\ \cite{Barkley2006} analysed how the equation-free approach can be used to analyse moment maps of stochastic systems or high-dimensional chaotic systems that converge in a statistical mechanics sense to low-dimensional stochastic differential equations (SDEs).
-They observe that the healing time strongly influences the results.
-Even the inclusion of additional macroscopic variables (increasing $d$) drastically changed the results of the equation-free analysis.
-It is unclear, how the implicit scheme \eqref{eq:phidef} behaves in the situations studied by \cite{Barkley2006}.
-While \cite{Barkley2006} also invoke a separation-of-time-scales argument to study approximation quality, their setting does not fit into the assumptions underlying Fenichel's theorem, but requires weaker notions of convergence (see \cite{Givon2004} for a review).
-An adaptation of the analysis in \cite{Barkley2006} and, possibly, further adaptation of the implicit scheme \eqref{eq:phidef}, is the missing link between the convergence theorem for the idealized situation, given in Section \ref{sec:thm}, and applications of equation-free analysis to stochastic systems.
+Barkley, Kevrekidis, and Stuart \cite{Barkley2006} analyzed how the equation-free approach can be used to analyze moment maps of stochastic systems or high-dimensional chaotic systems that converge in a statistical mechanics sense to low-dimensional stochastic differential equations (SDEs).
+These moment maps play then the same role as the macroscopic map $\Phi(\deltat;\cdot)$ in our case.
+The authors of \cite{Barkley2006} observe that the choice of $\deltat$ strongly influences the number and stability of fixed points.
+Also the inclusion of additional macroscopic variables (increasing $d$) changes the results of the equation-free analysis qualitatively.
+It is unclear how the implicit scheme \eqref{eq:phidef} behaves in the situations studied by \cite{Barkley2006}.
+While \cite{Barkley2006} also invokes a separation-of-time-scales argument to study approximation quality for the stochastic systems, their setting does not fit into the assumptions underlying Fenichel's theorem but requires weaker notions of convergence based on averaging over a chaotic attractor (see \cite{Givon2004} for a review).
+An adaptation of the analysis in \cite{Barkley2006}, and possibly further adaptation of the implicit scheme \eqref{eq:phidef}, is the missing link between Theorem~\ref{thm:conv} establishing convergence for the idealized situation, given in Section \ref{sec:thm}, and applications of equation-free analysis to stochastic or chaotic systems.